mamume/todo/README.md

 A Todo Web application made using React.js

 ## Description
-In Todo app you can create, delete todos, and mark todos as complete.
+In Todo app you can create, delete todos, and mark todos as completed.

 ## Installation
   ```